hugsy/gef/docs/commands/registers.md

 ## Command registers

-The `registers` command will dereference all the registers.
-It does not any argument.
+The `registers` command will print all the registers and dereference any pointers.
+It does not take any argument.

 Example on a MIPS host: